 Learning a foreign language is a liberation from insularity and provides an opening to other cultures.
 A high-quality languages education should foster pupils’ curiosity and deepen their understanding of the world.
 The teaching should enable pupils to express their ideas and thoughts in another language and to understand and respond to its speakers, both in speech and in writing.
 It should also provide opportunities for them to communicate for practical purposes, learn new ways of thinking and read great literature in the original language.
 Language teaching should provide the foundation for learning further languages, equipping pupils to study and work in other countries.

-In addition to class language lessons, several small group French and Spanish lessons are run each week by an external company, La Jolie Ronde.
+In addition to classroom language learning, the Academy’s after-school provision also includes weekly French and Spanish clubs run by an external company, La Jolie Ronde.

 La Jolie Ronde has been introducing languages into primary schools for over 25 years and offers a unique, structured and proven programme for children aged 3-11 years old which complements and enhances languages taught in the curriculum and provides a good grounding for future language learning.
 At this young age, children have an amazing ability to quickly pick up a foreign language.

 We recently won the award for “Best National Activity for 5-12 years olds” for the 4th year in a row as voted for by parents in the What’s on 4 awards.

 The programme is designed to enhance the children’s learning skills and to challenge them, in order for them to excel at the language and develop their language skills to the highest level possible.

 - An authentic accent for the children to pick up

 - Small classes with children of similar age

 - Conversation, grammar, games, role-plays, songs and stories

 - Awareness of the foreign country, its geography and culture